 The nominal output from the AC adapter is 14,3 - 15.8 V DC, so you can make your own power supply or a car battery adapter at a low cost.

 It will work with a standard 80387 co-processor from an old 386 motherboard if you find one, but the RAM is special.

 Windows 3.1 knows the hardware and will modify the config.sys and system.ini files during installation as described in the Hint and Tips document.
-Running Windows 3.1 in "standard mode" with 2MB RAM is very slow, but old DOS software like WordPerfect 5.1, AutoCad 10 (needs co-processor), Norton Commander 4, FastLynx, Paradox 4.5 and lots of old games runs fine.
+Running Windows 3.1 in "standard mode" with 2MB RAM is very slow, but old DOS software like WordPerfect 5.1, AutoCad 10 (needs the 80387 co-processor), Norton Commander 4, FastLynx, Paradox 4.5 and lots of old DOS games runs fine.

 IBM has discontinued service for this portable computer a long time ago, and has no driver downloads, spare parts sale or service manuals on their websites.

 The executable works in DOS, OS/2 and 32-bit Microsoft Windows, creating a bootable 1.44 floppy diskette for configuration and test of the L40SX computer.
 Download the Quick Reference PDF and follow the instructions for use of the Reference Diskette starting on page 43.

 IBM also distributed a presentation of the L40 SX computer.
 It will fit on a 1.44 floppy or can be run from a command line in DOS, OS/2 and Windows (also Windows XP).
 Download L40SXdemo.zip (900KB) - unzip, run laptop.exe and enjoy the VGA graphics made by The SoftAd Group in 1991.